 I was born and raised in Hamilton, the son of a second-generation iron worker father turned teacher, and a mother who worked for the federal government.
 They taught me the value of hard work and public service from a very young age.

 I live in Ward 3 and I run my business here.
-Along with my partner Jayde, I hope to raise a family here as well.
+Along with my partner Jayde, and our son Langston.

 I’ve spoken with many of you over the last few years and have heard you express loud and clear that you feel our ward has been under siege, isolated and abandoned.